mascotmascot1/fileserver/README.md

 ### 1\.
 Configuration

 Before running the server, create a `fileserver.yaml` file in the root of the project.
 You can start with the example below.
+If this file is not found, the server will start with default settings defined in internal/config/config.go.

 ```yaml
 server: